 Common reasons why drivers may be excluded include:

-- Teen driver who isn't allowed by parents to drive yet
+- Teen student drivers who aren't allowed by parents to drive yet

 - Too many speeding tickets